East Timorese give hero’s welcome to border talks negotiator

 - ‘Flippy,’ the fast-food robot, temporarily decommissioned for being too slow

+For East Timor, a half-island nation of 1.5 million people who are among the poorest in the world, the treaty was crucial for possible economic development.

-The two sides are still to agree on final terms for exploitation of billions of dollars of oil and gas riches that lie beneath the Timor Sea.
+The two sides are still to agree on final terms for the exploitation of billions of dollars of oil and gas riches that lie beneath the Timor Sea.